minimice/bldg-heights-aws-hackathon/README.md

    - Again this is a judgment call.
 We  want only one height measurement for every building footprint.
 We think it's a safe bet to predict the height of the largest area of the roof, but again you can test different rules to see which is most accurate.

 7) Was every building that was originally captured in 2005 updated in 2010 in the building heights data?
    - No, not necessarily.
 Only some of the buildings that the third party contract deemed as significantly changed were updated using 2010  imagery.
 But to make thing simpler you can assume that these are accurate  building footprints as of 2015.

 8) Can we use the actual heights from the original footprint data in a training set to predict the heights in a test set sampled from the footprint data?
    - Yes, feel free to use supervised learning approaches and use the original footprint data as a training set.

+9) Do we need to build a frontend app/ User Interface?
+   -  This is not required, but if you feel it may aid your final presentation go ahead.
+      In the future we are planning to make a web tool that takes in the input datasets and outputs the 'new' dataset with building heights appended and displays a portion of the data on a map.
+But again this is not required, we are really interested in the methodologies you develop to predict building heights.

+10) If we're using AI / ML models, how do we generate input features?
+      - It is up to you to use the input datasets you choose to generate input features - feel free to be creative!
+Note that you will need to generate input features on a per building basis.
+Examples of input features are functions of the intersecting LIDAR points(like the average heights, variance, SD of all intersecting points), functions of LIDAR points within a specific buffer around each building, and functions of satellite imagery associated with that building (if you choose to use this input data)